You’ve perfectly ironed your vest, button-up shirt and even your underwear. But what about those dress pants?

 First, set up your iron.
 Follow the manufacturer’s instructions.
 If you have a water reservoir, fill it with distilled or purified water.
-Set the heat according to the fabric label on your trousers.
+Set the heat according to the fabric care label on your trousers.
 Now, turn on the iron and let it heat up before use.

 In general, the rule is low heat for synthetic fabrics, low to medium heat for wools and high heat for linen and cotton.
 Cotton trousers need ironing after each wash, while wool trousers require a quick touch-up between washes.

-For dark colors and delicate fabrics, don’t push the iron along the fabric.
+For dark colors and delicate fabrics, don’t push the iron along with the fabric.
 Press it instead by evenly laying the iron on top of the fabric for a few seconds.
 Lift it straight up before moving on to the next area.
 Pushing is what creates those horrible shiny marks.